-Enter SimScale’s back-end team, where alarms can be heard, long before the users are affected.
-Here are five things we constantly work on, so you can focus on having fun while simulating your next product.
+Enter SimScale’s backend team, where alarms can be heard long before the users are affected.
+Here are five things we constantly work on, so you can focus on designing your next product.

 Truth be told, achieving a perfectly secure computer and keeping the bad guys out is quite easy: simply unplug the Internet connection and never insert any USB sticks or other devices.
-Perfectly secure, not so useful!
+Perfectly secure, but not so useful!

 So you wanted a computer that is both secure and useful?
 That is a bit harder to achieve.
 Unfortunately, security resembles a cat-and-mouse chase: you buy a lock, attackers buy a pincer, you buy a thicker lock, and attackers buy a disc grinder.
 As long as you are one step ahead, your computer is secure.
 The question is, can you afford the time to stay one leap ahead of the attacker?

-At SimScale, we have 2 full-time employees working round the clock to ensure our SaaS platform is secure.
-They are responsible for following security bulletins, applying security software updates, reviewing permissions, rotating access keys, etc. Another full-time employee regularly reviews the architecture of the platform to ensure that, even in the unlikely event of a breach, attackers would not get any useful data.
+At SimScale, we have 2 full-time employees working around the clock to ensure our SaaS platform is secure.
+They are responsible for following security bulletins, applying security software updates, reviewing permissions, and rotating access keys.
+Another full-time employee regularly reviews the architecture of the platform to ensure that, even in the unlikely event of a breach, attackers would not be able to obtain any useful data.

 2. Data Storage

 The most important asset of a company is its data, be it CAD models or simulation results.
 Ensuring this data is available for years to come is critical to the success of the company.
 Unfortunately, technology has yet to invent a reliable storage solution: 8% of the hard drives fail after 3 years and 3% will show latent data corruption .
-As a result, reliable storage implies a lot of effort: duplicate and back up the data, change hard drives, regularly scrub them, etc. No wonder that so many people resort to storing their data in the cloud: The standard is to push it to three geographically distinct locations, so it will outlive even the worst catastrophes.
+As a result, reliable storage implies a lot of effort: duplicate and back up the data, change hard drives, and regularly scrub them.
+It’s no wonder that so many people resort to storing their data in the cloud: the standard is to push it to three geographically distinct locations, so it will outlive even the worst catastrophe.